 Some dental specialists show up in marketing a lot more than others.
 Cosmetic dentists, for example, are popular and prominent for their promises of whiter and straighter teeth.
-Other specialists are well-known for focusing on implants, dentures, root canals, bridges and crowns, and on and on.
+Other specialists are well-known for focusing on implants, dentures, root canals, bridges and crowns.
 If the late great comedian Rodney Dangerfield were a dentist, he wouldn’t be one of those.
-He’d be a General Dentist and maybe proclaim his famous catchphrase “I don’t get no respect!”
-Just what is a general dentist, anyway.
+He’d be a general dentist and maybe proclaim his famous catchphrase, “I don’t get no respect!”
+What is a general dentist, anyway?

 If your general dentist were a medical doctor, she’d be a GP — a general practitioner or, in some places, a family doctor.
 Neither a GP nor a general dentist is a specialist except in the routine, primary dental care required by people of all ages on an ongoing basis.
-General dentistry includes preventative dental care, but also the diagnosing and treatment of dental health issues and the management of all the services required to keep your mouth healthy.
+General dentistry includes preventative dental care, diagnosing and treating dental health issues, and managing all the services required to keep your mouth healthy.
 In a perfect world, you’ll see the team at your general dentist’s office three times a year — twice at checkups every six months and once when you have your teeth professionally cleaned.

-The practice of general dentistry near you includes taking regular images of your teeth, gums and jaw using x-rays, often digital x-rays that use little to no radiation and that can be magnified, transferred and duplicated easily.
-Imaging is used to track the progress of teeth (including yet-to-emerge adult teeth and wisdom teeth), to identify emerging alignment issues and to identify damaged teeth or infection in the interior of a tooth.
+The practice of general dentistry near you includes taking regular images of your teeth, gums and jaw using x-rays.
+Often, digital x-rays use little to no radiation and can be magnified, transferred and duplicated easily.
+Imaging is used to track the progress of teeth (including yet-to-emerge adult teeth and wisdom teeth), to identify emerging alignment issues, and to find damaged teeth or infections in the interior of a tooth.

 General dentistry in Grande Prairie is important to much more than your dental health.
-General dentists screen patients for conditions as diverse as sleep apnea, sleep bruxism, temporomandibular joint dysfunction and oral cancer.
-A general dentist in Grande Prairie can protect you from a wide variety of far-flung medical conditions by maintaining your oral health, including heart disease and heart attacks, rheumatoid arthritis, strokes, diabetes, dementia and even premature births.
+General dentists screen patients for various conditions like sleep apnea, sleep bruxism, temporomandibular joint dysfunction and oral cancer.
+A general dentist in Grande Prairie can protect you from many far-flung medical conditions by maintaining your oral health, including heart disease and heart attacks, rheumatoid arthritis, strokes, diabetes, dementia and even premature births.

 As interesting and exciting as the exceptions and specializations can be, don’t forget about the routine!
-If you or your family are in need of general dentistry, reach out to a dentist in Grande Prairie to arrange an initial consultation.
+If you or your family need general dentistry, reach out to a dentist in Grande Prairie to arrange an initial consultation.